LOW

 ABOUT THIS SITE

-Brothers Trevor and Robert Low began researching and affirming their heritage using clues left by their late elder brother Norman and his son Gary: family stories passed down with many verifiable details.
+Brothers Trevor and Robert Low began researching and affirming their heritage using clues left by their late elder brother Norman and his son Gary: family stories were passed down with many verifiable details.
 There is also used here realistic outcomes on confirmed evidence of referenced and authenticated prime evidence.

 They looked at the information gleaned from extended family history, letters and legal documents and many sources of information to trace their ancestry including Scotland's People and Ancestry (see bibliography).
 They followed two distinct lines of enquiry.